Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 Best for enterprise / regulated industries

 Winner: ScienceSoft.
 35+ years of regulated-industry delivery, ISO 27001 certification, and HIPAA-compliant healthcare practice.
-Runner-up: Uvik Software, for regulated buyers where Python and applied AI matter as much as compliance heritage; Uvik operates GDPR-by-default and is BAA-ready.
+Runner-up: Uvik Software, for regulated buyers where Python and applied AI matter as much as compliance heritage; Uvik Software operates GDPR-by-default and is BAA-ready.

 Best for AI/ML and data engineering outsourcing